nrwl/nx/docs/shared/react-tutorial/2-nx-graph.md

-# React Nx Tutorial - Part 2: Project Graph
+# React Nx Tutorial - Part 2: Nx Graph

 Run the command: `npx nx graph`.
 A browser should open up with the following contents: